 Acute subdural hematomas are among the most lethal of head injuries, with a mortality rate of between 50-90%.
 Roughly 30% of fatal head injuries include an acute subdural hematoma and many lead to death.

-Can I File a Wrongful Death Lawsuit Against the Nursing Home?
+Can I File a Wrongful Death Lawsuit Against a Michigan Nursing Home?

 How much are Nursing Home Death Settlements & Verdicts?

 Nursing home death lawsuits demand compensation for the pain and suffering of the decedent from the time of incident until death and for the loss of companionship by the family.
 In addition, settlements include payment of medical bills and funeral and burial expenses.